charJin/mrts-retail-and-food-services/README.md

 ## Project Background

-The Census Bureau's Monthly Retail Trade Survey (MRTS) provides key insights into the retail and food services industries, critical drivers of U.S. consumer spending and economic health.
-This project analyzes MRTS data from 2017 to 2023, focusing on monthly sales trends, seasonally adjusted metrics, and category-specific performance.
+The Monthly Retail Trade Survey (MRTS), conducted by the U.S. Census Bureau, estimates monthly sales for retail and food services using a sample of 4,800 firms.
+This sample then is weighted to represent over three million businesses nationwide.
+Data is seasonally adjusted and benchmarked against annual surveys for consistency.

-The analysis aims to identify sector trends, assess the relationship between retail and food services, and evaluate the impact of events like the COVID-19 pandemic.
-By leveraging government data, this project highlights actionable insights for businesses, policymakers, and researchers to better understand the evolving dynamics of these industries.
+This project analyzes MRTS data from 2017 to 2023, focusing on sales trends, industry performance, and the impact of major economic events, such as the COVID-19 pandemic.
+The findings aim to inform decision-making for businesses, policymakers, and researchers.
 <details>
 <summary>More about the data used</summary>